 He would take a break from heroics for a while, Rhodes founded his own marine salvage company, but an extravagant lifestyle and an unscrupulous accountant left him bankrupt.
 Rhodes had heavily invested in Grace & Tumbalt due to their stated purpose of improving urban ethnic neighborhoods.
 While investigating the death of his sister Jeanette, he learned the company was corrupt, using their resources to fuel gangs and drugs.
 He would then form a team of superheroes called "The Crew."
 The team consisted of The White Tiger, Junta, and Josiah X, the son of the 1940's super-soldier Isaiah Bradley, the black Captain America.
 Rhodes used part of a prototype War Machine armor to face off with Triage, the head of the 66 Bridges, and the gang was dispersed by Rhodes and his allies.

 After the House of M incident, he would guard the mutants as the commanding officer and head combat instructor for Sentinel Squad O*N*E* and as a key member of the Office of National Emergency, using an Iron Man like armor that took advantage of sentinel technology, he would start controlling one of the large Sentinel suits after Tony Stark designed a "War Machine" model.
 He would drop the Sentinel armor and return to his superhero duties once the The Initiative went into effect.
 Jim Rhodes is back in the War Machine Armor for the first time in over 4 years and is the Field Commander of Camp Hammond and one of the head trainers of new recruits of The Initiative program.
-Jim dawn his armor again because while serving as a military consultant at a base in Dubai and test piloting a combat plane, the base was bombed by terrorists Rhodes had been severely injured and without limbs while fighting the terrorists .
-Dieing from his injuries Tony saved his with life cybernetic implants and James becomes a cyborg.
+Jim dawn his armor again because while serving as a military consultant at a base in Dubai and test piloting a combat plane, the base was bombed by terrorists Rhodes had been severely injured and without limbs while fighting the terrorists.
+Tony saved his with life cybernetic implants causing James to become a cyborg.

 After the events of the Secret Invasion, War Machine swore to get rid of Osborn's evil power and influence.
 This brought Jim to Aqiria where a friend of him, Dr. Glenda Sandoval, was kidnapped.
 With the help of Parnell Jacobs (Glenda's ex husband) and Bethany Cabe, War Machine infiltrated Aqiria and fought against Eaglestar's private army in order to free his friend